tobiasherp/plone.app.transmogrifier/src/plone/app/transmogrifier/pathfixer.rst

 Option path-key: The key of the item under which the path to be manipulated can
                  be found.
 E.g. ``_path``.

-Option stripstring: A string to strip from the path value
+Option stripstring: A string to strip from the path value.

 Option prependstring: A string to append to the path value.